http4k/http4k-connect/amazon/dynamodb/README.md

 ### DAO-Style Dynamo Table Mapper

 Building on top of the existing lens-based object mapper is a DAO-style abstraction to simplify repositories.
-Many of the lower-level operations are abstracted away to provide a simple model-based interface.
+Many of the lower-level operations are abstracted away to provide a simple typesafe interface.

 To begin creating a DAO, let's define a model to map: